EmilStanchev/RpgGame/README.md

 <br>
 <details closed>
 <summary style="font-size:16px">Game Description <span style="font-size:34px">🎮</span></summary>
-A simple console game where you have to escape from the catacombs.
-To do this, you need to create a character with a unique name and face the fearsome monsters that stalk you from everywhere.
+This is a console-based RPG game made with C# for educational purposes!
+In this game, you play as a hero who must defeat all the monsters in the game to win.
+As you progress through the game, the monsters will become stronger, and you will need to upgrade your equipment to keep up with the challenge.
 <details closed>
 <summary>Features in the game:</summary>
 <ol>